-East, West, Central, North and South
+101 East, West, Central, North and South

-&lt;sup>102 License fee: ₹ 6.17 crore and Interest: ₹ 2.90 crore without either ensuring recovery of arrear dues and/ or not obtaining BG for the extended period.
+102 License fee: ₹ 6.17 crore and Interest: ₹ 2.90 crore

+Value of bank guarantee did not include guarantee towards performance of contract in western and southern zone due to change in advertising space, as claimed by Team Admark without either ensuring recovery of arrear dues and/ or not obtaining BG for the extended period.
 In absence of any BG, recovery of outstanding licence fee (₹ 9.31 crore) and interest thereon was remote.